pchain-org/pweb3/docs/web3-chain.rst

 ==========

-The ``web3-chain`` package allows you to interact with the Pchain nodes network properties.
+The ``web3-chain`` package allows you to interact with the Pchain nodes chain properties.

 createChildChain